amirparsadd/compocompo/README.md

 ## How To Use
 1. Clone/Fork this repository (depending on you needs)
-2. Rake modifications to the `src/index` file
+2. Make modifications to the `src/index` file
 3. Run `npm run build`

 ### How To Contribute